 Virtus is the International Federation for basketball for athletes with an intellectual impairment.

-There is an established 5×5 programme and has recently introduced 3×3 competition to promote the growth of the women’s game.
+There is an established 5×5 programme, and a recently introduced 3×3 competition to promote the growth of the women’s game.

-World and regional Championships are held regularly, every four years.
+World and regional Championships are held every four years.

 Players interested in competing at a high level first need to contact their National Member Organisation.